rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 type:
 description: >-
 content_markdown: >-
-  ###### You query data that is stored in Technopedia by referencing nodes, relationships, or Technopedia IDs.
+  ###### You access data in Technopedia by referencing nodes, relationships, or Technopedia IDs in the Technopedia graph.

   #### Technopedia ID

   ######
   You can use an API GET request for product information in Technopedia by referencing the Technopedia ID.
   You specify the Technopedia ID as a parameter for the Technopedia-id TQL endpoint. <br>
+  Here's an example:

   #### About Nodes in Technopedia